Medically reviewed by Drugs.com. Last updated on Jan 14, 2021.

 Targeted drugs treat throat cancer by taking advantage of specific defects in cancer cells that fuel the cells' growth.

-Other targeted drugs are being studied in clinical trials.
-Targeted drugs can be used in combination with chemotherapy or radiation therapy.
+Other targeted drugs are available and more are being studied in clinical trials.
+Targeted drugs can be used alone or in combination with chemotherapy or radiation therapy.

 Rehabilitation after treatment